MajaK02/Discover_Polska/README.md

 To fork this repository:
 - Log in to your Github account and locate the desired Github repository.
-- At the top fo the repository, jsut above the 'Settings' button, locate the 'Fork' button.
+- At the top fo the repository, just above the 'Settings' button, locate the 'Fork' button.
 - Once clicked, a copy of the original repositroy should now appear in your personal Github account.